 repadmin /syncall /a /p /e /d

-- Force directory synchronization to sync the changes to Windows Azure Actvie Directory (Windows Azure AD).
+- Force directory synchronization to sync the changes to Azure Active Directory (Azure AD).
 For more info about how to do this, see Force directory synchronization

-- Confirm that the user name is changed in Office 365.
+- Confirm that the user name is changed in the cloud service.

 - On the domain controller, change the UPN suffix of the user to use the other federated domain.

-- Force directory synchronization to sync the changes to Windows Azure AD.
-For more info about how do do this, see Force directory synchronization
+- Force directory synchronization to sync the changes to Azure AD.
+For more info about how to do this, see Force directory synchronization

-- Verify that the user name changed in Office 365.
+- Verify that the user name changed in the cloud service.

 For more information, go to the following Microsoft Knowledge Base articles:

-User name of users in your organizational account such as Office 365, Windows Azure, or Windows Intune don't match the on-premises UPN
+User names in Office 365, Azure, or Windows Intune don't match the on-premises UPN or alternate login ID

 Still need help?
 Go to the Office 365 Community